-Access to laboratory facilities will be required for some of the units.
+Access to a laboratory will be required for practical assessments.

 5.4 Assessment

 Recommended assessment methods for each unit within a Diploma are identified in section 3.2 Rules of Combination.
 To provide greater flexibility for providers to develop an assessment strategy that meets the needs of their individual learners, providers can select an alternative assessment method for the unit(s) within the Diploma using the equivalence guidance published on the Gateway Qualifications website.